-Additional Homework: There will be one homework assignment the first week of class to read Appendix A of the lab manual and complete the problems assigned.
+Additional Homework: There will be one homework assignment the first week of class to read Appendix A of the lab manual and complete the problems assigned by the instructor.
 This homework will be turned in at the beginning of the second class.